aritra-deb/FacialRecognition_and_Adverserial_Patch_Attack_On_them/README.md

-# Project: Deep Learning-Based Face Recognition with Adversarial Patch Defense
+# Project: Deep Learning-Based Face Recognition with Adversarial Patch Attacks

 This repository implements a deep learning model for face recognition while addressing potential adversarial attacks that could deceive the system.